 Epigenetics is the study of biological systems that cause genes to turn on and off.
 Biological systems affect how cells read genes and then ‘when or if’ proteins are made.
 Genes shouldn’t remain on all of the time.
 Regulation is important for certain signals to turn them either on or off.

 Can I influence the way my genes turn on and off?

 How you live your life is the biggest modifier to turning on and off genes.
-What you eat, how you exercise, how you sleep, where you live, how you interact with people all influence chemical changes in your body that influence how your cells read the genes.
-These chemical changes then go on to influence how genes turn on and off.
+What you eat, how you exercise, how you sleep, live, and interact with people all influence chemical changes in your body that influence how your cells read the genes.
+These chemical changes then influence how genes turn on and off.

-Can I modify my risk to certain diseases?
+Can I modify my risk of certain diseases?